jeffhowarth/eeprimer/src/glossary/landsat-lexicon.md

 - __Reflectance__ is the proportion (ratio) of the amount of energy reflected from the surface versus the total amount of energy striking the surface.

-## What/from where do the sensors report observation?
+## What/of where do the sensors measure?

 Here are three common terms: